 - Materials under reconsideration shall remain on the shelves and in circulation until a final decision has been made.

 - Upon receipt of the completed form, the Library Director will assign at least three library staff members to read/watch/listen to the material itself, along with reviews of the material from various sources.
 Board members are also expected to read or review the material under consideration.
 The Library will obtain additional copies of the material as needed from appropriate sources for the Board of Trustees.
+This review committee will evaluate the material based on its:

 - The material in question will be either: withdrawn as no longer suitable for the library collection development, OR returned to the shelf for accessibility to the general public.